MinBZK/mijn-bureau-infra/helmfile/apps/chat/synapse/charts/synapse/README.md

 ### External database support

-You must have Grist connect to an external database, except for the demo environment.
+You must have Synapse connect to an external database, except for the demo environment.
 Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
 To achieve this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#parameters).
 Here is an example:

 ```console
 synapse: